jenkinsci/publish-over-cifs-plugin/README.md

 #### Configure a WINS server

-From the Jenkins home page, click "Manage Jenkins" and the click on "Configure System"
+From the Jenkins home page, click "Manage Jenkins" and then click on "Configure System"

 In the main Jenkins configuration page, there will be a "Publish Over